 Mike Thomas retired in 2015 from St. Ignatius College Preparatory in San Francisco where he was a counselor, teacher, and coach for 39 years.
 Mike is a licensed Marriage & Family Therapist.

 After retiring, Mike committed himself to community service and volunteer activities.
 Inspired by Pope Francis’ second encyclical letter, Laudato Si, Care for Our Common Home, he is an active member of Al Gore’s Climate Reality Project whose mission is to catalyze a global solution to the climate crisis by making urgent action a necessity across every sector of society.
-He is also a facilitator for Braid, a team-based mentoring program for foster youth in the SF Bay Area.
+Mike is also a facilitator for Braid, a team-based mentoring program for foster youth in the SF Bay Area.
 Additionally, he volunteers his time as a coach in Hamilton Middle School’s cross country and basketball programs.

 Mike lives with his wife of 33 years, has three sons and spends some of his time helping to care for his four grandchildren.
 He is an avid runner, mountain biker, still plays basketball once/week and tennis whenever any one of his sons asks to play.